tonyfalcondevweb/way/README.md

-# way
+# way | Who Are You
 In League of Legends, you have so many characters and these characters have different play styles.
-For this project, I created categories to rank all characters
+For this project, I created categories to rank all characters by users